ChrisForti/react-daw-app/DAWDOCS.md

 - `last_modified_date`: Timestamp for when the record was last modified.
 - `comments`: Any additional comments or notes regarding the file.

-You can customize or add any additional fields that are relevant to your specific use case.

 # Arguments for file seperation i.e. wav-files, and wav-metadata

 When designing a relational database for storing WAV files and their metadata, it's generally a good idea to separate metadata and the actual audio files into different tables.
 Here's a possible approach: